zalyoung/gitlab-handbook/content/handbook/people-group/promotions-transfers.md

 The [promotion document](https://docs.google.com/document/d/1oXH9HzdO8gjqdeosstQRC1Mqt_5lCaN1U2kaF9Av-Ec/edit?usp=sharing) is required for all in-line promotions. **Promotion documents should not exceed three pages total.**

 As the audience are other GitLab team members, the text should be written in third person using the team member's name and appropriate pronouns (he/she/they) to highlight the work and skills as evidence of the team member's suitability for the role.
 A [style guide](/handbook/people-group/promotion-document-style-guide/) is available to assist in crafting a compelling document.
+You can utilize a bullet format to ensure that you are capturing the relevant sections per [business result](/handbook.gitlab.com/handbook/people-group/promotions-transfers/#business-results) or a short paragraph.

 In-line promotion documents should demonstrate values alignment, business need for the role, and team member readiness through delivery of impactful business results.
 The core sections in our promotion document are: Promotion Summary, Business Results/Impact, Values Alignment and Business Justification.